6 Spinal Stenosis Symptoms You Shouldn't Ignore

 Severe, persistent pain at this level usually indicates significant inflammation and compression within the spinal canal.
 The surrounding nerves become irritated, swollen, and sensitized, which creates a pain cycle that is difficult to break without targeted treatment.
 Pain management approaches such as epidural steroid injections, radiofrequency ablation, and spinal cord stimulation can provide meaningful relief when conservative measures have failed.

-6. Loss of Bladder or Bowel Control (Cauda Equina Syndrome)
+6. Sudden Loss of Bowel or Bladder Control

 Loss of bladder or bowel control is the most dangerous and urgent symptom of spinal stenosis.
 It occurs when the nerves at the base of the spinal cord, a bundle of nerve roots called the cauda equina, become severely compressed.
 This condition is known as cauda equina syndrome and is a medical emergency.